aminya/Tree/README.md

 Performing an iteration over the leaf nodes is very similar; just call `beginLeaf()` and `endLeaf()` on the `Tree<DataType>` object.

-In some cases, you may not want to iterate over the whole tree, and so the following technique can be used to iterate over a subtree:
+In some cases, you may not want to iterate over the whole tree, but only over a portion of the larger tree.
+In that case, the following technique can be used to iterate over a subtree:

 ```
 const TreeNode<std::string>* someNode = FetchSomeRandomNode();